jpcx/ts-ev/README.md

 Unlike other typed event emitters, ts-ev includes a mechanism for arbitrarily deep extensions of its Emitter class such that each derived class has full access to its own events.

+ts-ev has zero imports, so it should be usable in any context.

 **[changelog](https://github.com/jpcx/ts-ev/blob/0.2.0/CHANGELOG.md)**

 ## Features